ruuda/blog/posts/build-system-insights.md

 because only the targets that are actually needed for a build are evaluated.
 The majority of build target definitions does not even need to be parsed.

-Lazy evaluation of build definitions is a lesson I learned from [Nix][nix].
+[Nix][nix] is a build system with lazy evaluation at its core.
+Build targets (packages in Nix) are defined using a custom lazy functional language.
-It is what makes installing a package from [Nixpkgs][nixpkg] fast.
+Laziness is what makes installing a package from [Nixpkgs][nixpkg] fast.
-Even though Nixpkgs is an expression that evaluates to a dictionary of thousands of interdependent packages (build targets), installing a single package reads very few package definitions from disk, and only the necessary parts are evaluated.
+Even though Nixpkgs is an expression that evaluates to a dictionary of thousands of interdependent packages, installing a single package reads very few package definitions from disk, and only the necessary parts are evaluated.
-[Guix][guix] is an alternative to Nix that uses Scheme to define packages, rather than Nix’ custom language.
+[Guix][guix] is an alternative to Nix that uses Scheme to define packages, rather than a custom language.
 Scheme can be compiled ahead of time, and indeed after pulling a new version of GuixSD (the Guix equivalent of Nixpkgs), Guix spends several minutes compiling package definitions.
 In Nix evaluation feels instant.

-Bazel uses lazy target definitions too, by having many `BUILD` files, and aligning dependency paths with filesystem paths.
+Bazel makes use of lazy target definitions too, by having many `BUILD` files, and aligning dependency paths with filesystem paths.
 Build files of targets that are not depended upon do not need to be loaded.